UFC 249 still on, with Ferguson fighting Gaethje on April 18 - WHIZ News

 “The fight is signed and is 100% ON LIVE on ESPN somewhere on EARTH!!!!”
 White tweeted Monday.

-White has remained steadfast in his plan for the UFC to fight on while virtually all high-level sports competition has stopped.

-White reportedly is attempting to secure a venue on the West Coast for the show, likely on tribal lands.
-Most U.S. states have restrictions in place that would make it impossible to stage a show even without an audience.
+White has remained steadfast in his plan for the UFC to fight on while virtually all high-level sports competition has stopped around the world.
+Even if the UFC fights without fans as expected, most U.S. states and developed nations have restrictions in place that would make it impossible to stage an MMA show.

+White later told TMZ he is attempting to secure the use of a private island to hold several shows over the next two months, flying the fighters and support personnel to the island on private planes.
+He said the UFC will screen the health of every participant before the fights occur.

+White also confirmed several additional matchups for UFC 249.
+Former strawweight champions Rose Namajunas and Jessica Andrade will meet in the penultimate bout, and heavyweights Francis Ngannou and Jair Rozenstruik also will compete.

 White’s quest hit another obstacle later Monday when the Association of Ringside Physicians issued a statement calling for the indefinite suspension of all combat sports events.